ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Preconnection.Listen()

-Before calling Listen, the caller must have initialized the Preconnection during the pre-establishment phase with a LocalEndpoint specifier, as well as all parameters necessary for Protocol Stack selection.
-A RemoteEndpoint may optionally be specified, to constrain what connections are accepted.
+Before calling Listen, the caller must have initialized the Preconnection during the pre-establishment phase with a Local Endpoint specifier, as well as all parameters necessary for Protocol Stack selection.
+A Remote Endpoint may optionally be specified, to constrain what connections are accepted.
 The Listen() action consumes the Preconnection.
 Once Listen() has been called, no further parameters may be bound to the Preconnection, and no